- Home /

 Operating System Tags

-You will be able to find all valid operating system options by checking the operating-system slug.
+You can find all valid operating system options by checking the operating-system slug.
 The slugs are what you would put inside the quotes for operating_system = "slug"

-, for example, if you wanted CentOS 7 you would update the value to:
+.
+For example, if you wanted CentOS 7, change the value to:

 operating_system = "centos_7"